-Experts claim the finding could bring welcome relief for men who have not got Viagra out of embarrassment, or are marred by a months-long wait to see a doctor.
+Experts claim the finding could bring welcome relief for men who are looking to improve their sexual health and have not got Viagra out of embarrassment, or are marred by a months-long wait to see a doctor.

 ‘It’s important to evaluate the evidence for other therapies,’ said lead author Katy Cooper of the University of Sheffield.